 This dish is perfect for busy weeknights or meal prep because it’s so quick and easy to make.
 Chop the veggies then season then with dried herbs and spices.
 Roast the potatoes first to give them a head start, then add the broccoli and roast until both vegetables are crispy and fork tender.

 Serve these roasted vegetables in a variety of different ways.
-Try them with grilled teriyaki chicken, broiled scallops, baked salmon patties or turkey tenderloin.
+Try them with grilled lemon pepper chicken, pan seared steak, broiled scallops, baked salmon patties or turkey tenderloin.
 No matter how you serve them, this easy side dish recipe is sure to be a hit.

 Why You’ll Love This Recipe

 - The vegetables roast on one sheet pan making clean up easy.

 - You can easily customize the flavor by using your favorite dried seasonings.